Joejoe12341234/APC/README.md

 * A Physics Informed Neural Network that approximates a Navier-Stokes solver.
 *  Unit tests and automated testing

-\section{Overview}
+## Overview
 This project contains the following features:

-\begin{enumerate}
-    \item An implementation of a modular Navier-Stokes solver using the Finite Difference Method.
+An implementation of a modular Navier-Stokes solver using the Finite Difference Method:
-        \begin{enumerate}
-            \item A python class to define arbitrary environments and environmental conditions.
+-- A python class to define arbitrary environments and environmental conditions.
-            \item Modular boundary conditions allowing for many environment types to be investigated.
+-- Modular boundary conditions allowing for many environment types to be investigated.
-            \item Modular and composable objects that allow for complex environments to be modeled and simulated.
+-- Modular and composable objects that allow for complex environments to be modeled and simulated.

-        \end{enumerate}
-    \item A Physics Informed Neural Network that approximates a Navier-Stokes solver.
+A Physics Informed Neural Network that approximates a Navier-Stokes solver:
-        \begin{enumerate}
-            \item A python class to initialize, train, and test the Navier-Stokes PINN model.
+-- A python class to initialize, train, and test the Navier-Stokes PINN model.
-            \item Input-output manager to simplify preparation of training and testing datasets.
+-- Input-output manager to simplify preparation of training and testing datasets.
-            \item Plotting manager to facilitate in simple visualization of model inference.
+-- Plotting manager to facilitate in simple visualization of model inference.

-        \end{enumerate}
-    \item Unit tests implemented with ``pytest'' and automated testing using GitHub Actions.
+Unit tests implemented with ``pytest'' and automated testing using GitHub Actions.
-\end{enumerate}

 ## Example Simulation Result
 <img src="Figures/cylinder_example_timesteps/streamline05.png" width="600" height="400">